sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 I will also assume in this guide that you have purchased and SSH'd into the VPS/host of your choosing, but if you need help with those first steps here are a few good links to follow:

 - [Hosting services accepting Monero](https://www.getmonero.org/community/merchants/#hosting)
-  - These are some of the options available for hosting a VPS while paying with Monero, and each come with pro's and con's.
+  - These are some options available for hosting a VPS while paying with Monero, and each come with pro's and con's.
+  - I have also been recommended both Hetzner and 99Stack, but do not have direct experience with either.
 - [Simple Linode deployment guide](https://www.pragmaticlinux.com/2020/07/setup-a-minimal-debian-10-buster-server-as-a-linode-vps/)
   - If you use Linode, please consider using [my referral link](https://www.linode.com/?r=c956dbb75d14063251557a0e5003efb5ceacc74d) so we both get free credits.